apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

       }
     }

 Do not use this storage plugin configuration outside the sandbox.
-Use either the configuration for either the [remote or embedded metastore configuration].
+Use the configuration for either the [remote or embedded metastore configuration]({{ site.baseurl }}/docs/hive-storage-plugin/).

 ## What's Next